NegDelta/tooru-web/README.md

     - Dates of creation, last edition, etc.
 - File-like flow of page state
     - Save As
-    - Save Copy
+    - Duplicate
 - Page shortcuts
     - Few characters long
     - To go with the quick goto
-- Serialization and deserialization.
-That is, making and loading backups
 - Use AJAX to retrieve data in views
 - Use CSS preprocessing
+- Verify existence and structure of `config.json`
+    - Report any problems in console
+- Check database for specified tables and columns
+    - Run checks in an admin route and report any problems in-app